llliamll/LIL_MVP/README.md

 To run, modify, or test the code:
 - Download Android Studio
 - Clone and open the entire directory in Android Studio.
-- Go to app/src/main/java/com/example/lil
+- Go to app/src/main/java/com.example.lil
-- You can now run the MainActivity.java to see app behavior
+- You can now run the MainActivity.java to see app behavior or modify other java files
 - The UI/layout files are in app/src/main/res

 To install on a device